 Concerning the effects of ET-1 on myocardial distensibility, we found that RT significantly decreased after an isometric twitch in the presence of ET-1.
 Such a decrease was not significant at baseline and became progressively larger with increasing doses of ET-1 in muscles with intact EE.
-In fact, compared with its value at the beginning of the twitch (RT{beg}), RT at the end of an isometric twitch (RT{end}) decreased 3.2±1.3%; 6.0±1.6% and 8.8±2.7% in the presence of 0.1, 1, and 10 nM of ET-1, respectively (Figure 3).
+In fact, compared with its value at the beginning of the twitch $(RT{beg})$ , RT at the end of an isometric twitch (RTend) decreased $3.2\pm1.3$ , $6.0\pm1.6$ and 8.8±2.7 % in the presence of 0.1, 1 and 10 nM of ET-1, respectively (Fig. 3).
 Such a decrease in RT reflects an increase in myocardial distensibility, because restoring the value of RT to its initial value results in an increase in the resting length of the muscle.
-No significant differences between RT{end} and RT{beg} were however found when ET-1 was given after damaging the EE or in papillary muscles from the DOX-HF group.
-Similarly, ET-1 did not significantly alter myocardial distensibility after blocking NO or prostaglandins release by L-NNA or INDO, respectively.
+However, no significant differences between $RT{end}$ and $RT{beg}$ were found, when ET-1 was given after damaging the EE or in papillary muscles from the DOX-HF group.
+Similarly, ET-1 did not significantly alter myocardial distensibility after blocking release of NO or prostaglandins by L-NNA or INDO, respectively.